Social Research Library

 Haviland Hall was designated a City of Berkeley Landmark in 1981.
 In 1982, it was also added to the National Register of Historic Places (#82002161).

-Until 1961, the Lange Education Library occupied the site of the present Social Welfare Library.
+Until 1961, the Lange Education Library occupied the site of the present Social Research Library.

-The Social Welfare Library was originally established in 1957 as a unit of the Social Sciences Library and was located in Stephens Hall where the Ethnic Studies Library is currently situated.
+The Social Research Library was originally established in 1957 as the Social Welfare Library, a unit of the Social Sciences Library, and was located in Stephens Hall where the Ethnic Studies Library is currently situated.

 Upon relocation of the School of Education to Tolman Hall in 1963, the chambers at either end of the reading room were walled off, as was the main second-floor corridor.
 The library was installed in the spaces currently occupied by rooms 215-218.
 Emptied of books, cavernous, and lit by graceless fluourescent lights that replaced the Beaux Arts originals, the reading room was became little more than a passageway through the building.